 In the past, couples could derive meaning from the traditions and rituals of religion.
 In urban areas like Washington, D.C. couples tend to be more diverse and a shared religious background on which to base a wedding is becoming less common.

 Just because there isn't reference to a specific deity or religious tradition doesn't mean your ceremony can't be meaningful.
 Some of the most beautiful ceremonies I've seen are non-denominational.
 We can work together on this.

 Don't know where to start with your ceremony?
 I can share examples of other ceremonies I've done.
 It might also help to think about the following questions.

 Not much.
 Ideally, I’d like to have a couple meetings with you and your partner to develop the service guide and iron out the logistics.
 However, as long as I’m available for your wedding date, I’m willing to put in the hours in a short amount of time to make sure we’re all ready in time for the ceremony.

 I am happy to report that as of 2010 same sex weddings are legal in DC.
-I have performed several and have found it to be a gratifying experience.
+I have performed several and love playing a small role in marriage equality.
 If you do not support same sex weddings I recommend going with someone else.